 Design District is a collection of 16 buildings designed by eight architects, one minute from North Greenwich station.
 The district is a thriving home for creative businesses offering permanent and purpose-designed workspaces, co-working within Bureau, Canteen an international food hall and bar, an exciting events programme and more.

-Design District will provide a new space for London’s creatives to come and work together.
-A magnetic centre of activity with a vibrant and engaged community of designers, makers and creators – from architects and artists to graphic, fashion and digital designers, gaming professionals, musicians and many more.
+Design District provides a permanent space for London’s creatives to come and work together.
+The District is a hive of activity with a vibrant and engaged community of designers, makers and creators.

 Here to keep London creative

 The creative industries are at the heart of what makes London great.
-But London is also one of the most expensive cities in the world.
-Creative communities are under threat from rocketing rent, and are being squeezed out of even some more recently formed creative districts.
-The Design District is here to help keep London creative, by offering an accessible workplace purpose-made to support creative work of all kinds.
+In London creative communities are under threat from rocketing rent, and are being squeezed out of established creative districts.
+Design District offers accessible, affordable work space purpose-made to support creative work of all kinds.

 Purpose-made space for creative work

-Everything about the district is designed to help creative businesses thrive.
-That includes permanent buildings to provide security and certainty, plus flexible leases to enable businesses to grow or shrink in one place.
-Our work spaces are naturally ventilated with huge north-light windows.
-There are options from co-working space to clean studios and dirty workshops, along with a materials library, photographic studio, recording studio and places to eat and do sport for all to share.
+Everything about the district is designed to help creative businesses thrive: permanent buildings to provide security and certainty, with flexible leases to enable businesses to grow in one place.
+There are options from co-working space to clean studios and dirty workshops, along with places to eat and excercise for all to share.